 The G diver mask is perfect for warm water divers and those who aren’t necessarily interested in comms units or torch and camera attachments and retails for £575.
 It’s possible to add an extender frame for £73.

-By contrast the Space Extender retails for £739.80 and features the extender frame, the surface release valve and the lifetime warranty so this model is by far the most popular in the range and the best choice for most divers.
+By contrast the Space Extender retails for £739.80 and features the extender frame, the surface release valve and the lifetime warranty so this model is by far the most popular in the range.

 There are only 2 sizes S/M and M/L. The M/L fits most adults and is the most popular choice.
 The S/M is better for kids and those with narrow faces.
 To check the size that’s best for you, you can use this size chart.
 As a general rule, when in doubt, it’s best to size down.